 The amendment repeals and replaces Section 10 in order to enhance the effectiveness of firewall protections under that section.
-The revised approach as contained in the new Section 10 is intended to provide for an exclusion of foreign law where appropriate as opposed to providing for a blanket application of Bermuda law, subject to exceptions.
+The revised approach as contained in the new Section 10 is intended to provide for an exclusion of foreign law where appropriate, as opposed to providing for a blanket application of Bermuda law, subject to exceptions.
 This is accomplished by specifying the circumstances under which any foreign law shall be excluded from application to a Bermuda trust.

-The new Section 10(3) will clearly state that no foreign law shall apply to the determination of any question concerning the validity, construction, effects or administration of a Bermuda trust.
+The new Section 10(3) clearly states that no foreign law shall apply to the determination of any question concerning the validity, construction, effects or administration of a Bermuda trust.
 This will include any matters concerning the appointment of trustees, rights and duties of trustees, powers of delegation, investment and accumulation of income, duration of the trust, relationship between trustees and beneficiaries and any liability, variation or termination of the trust and distribution of trust assets.
-The firewall protection afforded under the new Section 10 will not apply to foreign land or in cases where foreign law has been chosen to apply to any severable aspect of a Bermuda trust in accordance with Section 8 of the Principal Act.
+The firewall protection afforded under Section 10 will not apply to foreign land or in cases where foreign law has been chosen to apply to any severable aspect of a Bermuda trust in accordance with Section 8 of the Principal Act.

 Amending Section 11